msuhanov/regf/Windows registry file format specification.md

 A switch to a new transaction log file may happen after an error occurs when applying a transaction log to a primary file.

 ### New format
-If multiple transaction log files are present and a hive is dirty, the first transaction log file (\*.LOG1) is used to recover a hive.
-If this succeeds, the second transaction log file (\*.LOG2) is used too.
+If multiple transaction log files are present and a hive is dirty, the first transaction log file (\*.LOG1) and then the second transaction log file (\*.LOG2) are used to recover a hive.

 A switch to a new transaction log file may be used to split log entries.